Collaborations, Films

 * The evening will be introduced by the curator of the programme and founder of Shasha Movies Róisín Tapponi

-What We Ask of a Statue Is that It Doesn’t Move, Daphné Hérétakis (Greece/France, 2024), digital video with sound, 32 min
+What We Ask of a Statue Is that It Doesn’t Move, directed by Daphné Hérétakis, Greece/France, 2024, 32 min, digital video with sound, Greek with English subtitles

-A Fidai Film, Kamal Aljafari (Palestine/Germany/Qatar/Brazil/France, 2024), digital video with sound, 78 min
+A Fidai Film, directed by Kamal Aljafari, Palestine/Germany/Qatar/Brazil/France, 2024, 78 min, digital video with sound, Arabic, Hebrew, English

 * The evening will be introduced by the curator of the programme and founder of Shasha Movies Róisín Tapponi